qcware/openadmet2025/README.md

 Chemprop models using the Chemeleon foundation acting on the multi-target set worked reasonably well for LogD as well as MP, MB and MG: just as good as the TabPFN models.
 However, MLM, HLM, and Caco-2 PE/PP were not well described in the multi-target mode.
 MLM, KSOL and HLM worked well in multi-target mode once the Log scale was used for those variables.
 Pequqa v6.1 uses these with approach with all variables transformed to Log scale

 *Pequqa v7, powered by Promethium and TabPFN with Chemeleon:*
 TabPFN immediately impressed with getting very high R2 on training and test for most variables.
 Caco-2, HLM and MLM were still very difficult to describe, but were better with TabPFN than Chemprop.
 The main variables tuned were linear or log scaling of the targets, and the depth of the PCA reduction of the Chemeleon message passing weights.
 Pk scaling of MG, MP, MB was also investigated.
-There are other things that could be tuned but time limitations prevented a more complete investigation.
-Some ideas for the future are documented at the end of this white paper.
 The difference between 7.0a and 7.1a is (a) HLM CLint, KSOL, MLM Clint and Caco-2 Perm.
 Papp A\>B are log-scaled in 7.0a, whereas all variables are in raw form (as downloaded) in 7.1a, and (b) 7.1a uses 70:30 train:test splits for the TabPFN.

 **What matters to Pequqa?**

 To determine whether or not the DFT features were significant to the model performance, a permutation importance feature analysis was performed.
 The feature analysis was performed on a lower dimensional model (Pequqa v7.0 with PCA-8) to expedite the slow process of the feature analysis.
-Encouragingly, we find that the DFT contributed descriptors play a significant role in the model performance when assessed with permutation importance sampling.
+We find that the DFT contributed descriptors play a significant role in the model performance when assessed with permutation importance sampling.

 | Target | Top 5 Features (most important first) |
 | :---- | :---- |